pachyderm/docs/README.md

 5. Open the docs repo.
 6. Replace the pachctl command reference files with the newly generated ones.

+#### SDK Doc Generation

+1. Open the Pachyderm repo.
+2. In the terminal, navigate to the pachyderm_sdk directory.
+3. run the following: `pydoc-markdown -p pachyderm_sdk pydoc-markdown.yml`
 #### Search Index Update

 1. Navigate to the docs site (either locally or deploy preview).